hanklikesmatcha/motion-design/README.md

 - Selection Box: Users may click multiple selection boxes
 - Add: Creating a new row when the user is clicking ADD button each time
 - Delete Rows: By clicking Selection Box, users can delete multiple rows in once
-- Save All Changes: Submit contact, oder details to the system
+- Save All Changes: Submit client contact and order details to the system

 ### User Acceptance criteria:
-1. The table should support backward and forwards navigation using tabs
+1. The table should support backward and forwards navigation using tab

 Done.